Blink Twice (Bini song): Commercial performance

-Following its release on February 13, "Blink Twice" debuted at number seven on the Philippine Hot 100.
-Internationally, the song entered multiple charts, including a debut at number 24 on New Zealand's Hot Singles chart and number 31 on the United Kingdom's UK Singles Sales Chart.
+Following its release on February 13, "Blink Twice" debuted at number seven on the Philippine Hot 100 and number four on the Top Philippine Songs chart.
+It peaked at number seven on the Official Philippines Chart of the Official Southeast Asia.
+The song also reached number two on the Billboard Philippines Top P-pop Songs monthly chart and placed at number ninety-six on the 2025 year-end chart.
+Internationally, the song entered multiple charts, including a debut at number twenty-four on New Zealand's Hot Singles chart and number thirty-one on the United Kingdom's UK Singles Sales Chart and twenty-seven on the UK Singles Downloads Chart.

 Music video

 Directed by Kerbs Balagtas, the music video was released together with the single on February 13, 2025.
 It depicts Bini dressed in brightly themed outfits as they find themselves at a pastel-colored futuristic clinic and a secret laboratory, where they get checked for a fictional medical condition.
 Throughout the video, the members switch back and forth between simpler, more minimalistic visuals and bolder, more dramatic beauty looks.
 For the latter, Bini's makeup and styling team drew inspiration from Latina styles and heavily utilized shades of red, such as burgundy and magenta.

 The music video garnered one million views in under 12 hours since its premiere, landing a spot on YouTube's trending list across multiple territories, including the Philippines at number one.